Visyond/website-hugo/site/content/solutions/financial-modeling-software.md

         link: ''
         title: TRACK ERRORS AND THEIR ROOT CAUSE 2/2
     image: /img/track errors 1.png
+    infoVideo: >-
+      /video/Understand Model Structure, Detect Errors and Anomalies - Visyond.mp4
+    infoVideoPoster: >-
+      /video/Understand Model Structure, Detect Errors and Anomalies - Visyond.jpg
     link: ''
-    subtitle: Financial models audit and debugging.
+    subtitle: "Spreadsheet modeling and auditing.\r\n<br>\r\nError root cause analysis.\r\n<br>\r\nBird’s-eye view of model structure.\r"
     title: 'Understand Model Structure, Detect Errors and Anomalies'
   - benefitsList:
       - text: >-
-          Collaborate on spreadsheets and know who contributed what, when and why
-      - text: Prevent version chaos and see history of changes
-      - text: Reduce risk of architectural changes in the model
+          Multiple assumptions can coexist in the same cell.
+The last added value does not overwrite the existing ones.
+Nobody, including the project owner, can modify data entered by others
       - text: >-
-          Consolidate data without trouble of going through email threads and attachments
+          Multiple collaborators can work on the same project, and Visyond will track and report who added which assumptions, when and why
+      - text: >-
+          Share only specific worksheets, reports and dashboards with specific people for better control over information flow and data privacy
     descr: >-
-      Unlike other spreadsheets, multiple assumptions can coexist in a cell as opposed to last value overwriting the existing one.<br><br>Nobody, including the project owner, can modify data entered by others.<br><br>Multiple collaborators can work on the same project, and Visyond will track and report who added assumptions, when and why.
+      **Track changes and collaborate across multiple departments and workstreams in a single secure environment** connecting decision makers, analysts, modelers, consultants, clients and prospects.
     files:
       - alt: >-
           Business Consulting Software - Never Lose Important Information in